 Getting from the airport to Val Thorens

-There are several ways to make the trip, including airport transfers, regular buses and even trains.
+There are several ways to get from the airport to Val Thorens.

-Trains to Val Thorens
+Train to Val Thorens

 Driving to Val Thorens

-Coaches & long-distance buses to Val Thorens
+Coaches from London to Val Thorens